Skip to Content

 What Upload / Download Time Should You Choose?

 Don’t worry about missing your decent time either, they’re able to change that at the top for you as well (there’s a small kiosk just outside the gondola centre).
-P.S.
-You can also make it earlier if you need to!
+And you can also make it earlier if you need to!
+I was very happy with my upload time at 3:30 P.M.
+I also didn’t have to wait in any line going up or coming back down 2 hours later… but this easily could have happened.

-But we did notice the line going down from the top at 3:30… it was LONG!
+I did notice the line going down at 3:30 was LONG!
 It wrapped around as far as it could go.
-Our theory was that there was a big lunch time rush and now everyone is heading back down.
+My theory was that there was a big lunch time rush and now everyone is heading back down.

-If you want the flexibility to not have to choose a specific time in advance (I know it always stresses me out), you can book your tickets with Viator here.
+If you want the flexibility to not have to choose a specific time in advance (I know it always stresses me out), you can book your tickets with Viator.
 They’re a bit more expensive, but you don’t have to pick a time, and they’re refundable.

 How Long Is The Gondola Ride To Sulphur Mountain?

-The gondola ride to the summit is around 8 minutes (which is apparently at it’s top speed… I didn’t know there were multiple speeds it could be, but I guess why not!).
+The gondola ride to the summit is around 8 minutes, which is apparently at it’s top speed.
+I didn’t know there were multiple speeds but I think it’s based on the wind speed and other weather conditions.
+So it might be slower on the day you’re visiting..

 Things To Do Once You’re At The Top Of Sulphur Mountain